 In the interview you will get a chance to personally present yourself and describe your motivation for studying at the medical school to the faculty members.
 Hence, there is no special preparation required.

 To participate in the interview, you will need a computer or laptop with a strong internet connection, as well as a functioning webcam, microphone and speakers.
 Please, make sure you test your speakers and microphone prior to the interview.

 You will be offered to choose from different time slots for an interview with a certain deadline to decide.

 If you’ve missed the interview for a legitimate reason, please get in touch with us to receive a new appointment slot.
 You can get max one new slot for the interview.

 For all applicants who successfully passed through the three phases and upon EDU’s receipt of the application fee, the admissions committee will begin reviewing applications.
 All applicants will be ranked on their overall application with the best candidates offered a place to study with us at EDU in a Study Offer call.

 You do not need to move to Malta to study at EDU.
 Rather, you can now study medicine wherever you want – be it in the lively city you choose to live in for its vibrant cultural scene and nightlife, or the town close to home where your family lives and your roots lie.
 You can also manage your own self-study times, using our digital learning infrastructure whenever you need it: 24 hours per day, seven days a week.

 Only the clinical phases require your presence at a predefined place and time.
-You can choose your preferred location and we will do our best to accommodate your wish.
+We have available various locations throughout Germany.
 Keep in mind that this means being on location for a total of 3 months per year!

 The tuition fee does not cover accommodation, travel or any other expenses connected with your clinical rotation.